paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (B) *Regulations to include similar plans* — The Secretary of the Treasury shall issue regulations which include in the definition of an applicable defined benefit plan any defined benefit plan (or any portion of such a plan) which has an effect similar to an applicable defined benefit plan.

 ### Statutory Notes

-#### Amendment of Subsection (b)
-Pub.
-L. 117–328, div.
-T, title I, § 125(b), (f)(1), Dec.
-29, 2022, 136 Stat.
-5315, 5316, provided that, applicable to plan years beginning after Dec.
-31, 2024, subsection (b) of this section is amended by redesignating paragraph (4) as paragraph (5) and by inserting after paragraph (3) the following new paragraph:

-“(4) Part-time employees

-“For purposes of determining whether an employee who became eligible to participate in a qualified cash or deferred arrangement or a salary reduction agreement under a plan solely by reason of [section 1052(c)(1)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1052/c/1/B&num=0&edition=prelim) has a nonforfeitable right to employer contributions—

-“(A) except as provided in subparagraph (B), each 12-month period for which the employee has at least 500 hours of service shall be treated as a year of service; and

-“(B) paragraph (3) shall be applied by substituting ‘at least 500 hours of service’ for ‘more than 500 hours of service’ in subparagraph (A) thereof.

-For purposes of this paragraph, 12-month periods shall be determined in the same manner as under the last sentence of [section 1052(a)(3)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1052/a/3/A&num=0&edition=prelim), except that 12-month periods beginning before January 1, 2023, shall not be taken into account.”

-See 2022 Amendment note below.

 #### References in Text
 [Section 1425 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1425&num=0&edition=prelim), referred to in subsec. (a)(3)(E)(ii)(I), was repealed by Pub.
 L. 113–235, div.
 O, title I, § 108(a)(1), Dec.
 16, 2014, 128 Stat.
 2786.